richelbilderbeek/bevy_tdd_book/add_player_sprite.md

 The closure then uses the `initial_player_position` when needed.

 In `add_player`, the initial player position is stored in the `Transform`.
-The two-dimensional position is extended to have a z-coordinat of zero, as Bevy does always use three-dimensional coordinates.
+The two-dimensional position is extended to have a z-coordinate of zero, as Bevy does always use three-dimensional coordinates.

 ```rust